 Solar Panels and Testing

 Solar panels go through rigorous testing based on certain standards and tend to meet CSA, IEC/EN, UL, and ISO standards and certification.
-Solar industry tests are conducted in a variety of different ways.
+Industry tests are conducted in a variety of different ways.
 These are important not just in terms of your panels’ resistance to the weather, but also in terms of your financial return.
 You must comply with local building codes before you can receive state rebates, for instance.
 Usually, this is NFPA 70 (the National Electric Code), which specifies that your panel must be UL certified.
 However, UL certification itself is often not specified, which does somewhat confuse the matter.

 Wind, Lightning, and Hail Damage

 It is possible for a solar panel to sustain damage as a result of a heavy hailstorm.
 Fortunately, this is very rare.
 Usually, panels are UL listed, which means that they have passed hail tests.
 The aim of this test, however, is to make sure the glass doesn’t explode as a result of hail impact and thereby put people in danger.
 It may, therefore, break and still pass the UL test.
 The test involves striking a panel with a 1″ steel ball at terminal velocity and a 90 degree angle.
+Check out this link from Renewable Energy World highlighting severe hail damage: https://www.renewableenergyworld.com/solar/community-solar/solar-farm-pelted-by-giant-hail-as-severe-storm-ripped-through-nebraska/

 Wind damage, meanwhile, has also proven to be incredibly rare.
 In fact, during Hurricane Sandy in October 2012, most solar panels were left undamaged.
 The panels that did sustain damage were not installed by reputable and registered solar installers.
 Rather, the panels were not mounted properly, either on the ground or on the roof.
+Always verify that your installer is using the most current racking and that it is installed according to current building codes.

 The Underwriters Laboratories (UL) has reported that most failures on solar panels happen when they have to withstand heat and cold cycles in an environment that is humid.
 The UL had conducted a 10-day humidity freeze test, in which panels are exposed to 85% humidity, which is similar to that in the tropics.
 After that, they are exposed to a -40 degrees Celsius environment.
-This causes damage to the panels, but these are also environmental conditions that are almost never experienced on the planet.
+This can cause damage to the panels, but these are also environmental conditions that are almost never experienced on the planet.

 Warranties and Weather Damage